richbl/go-ble-sync-cycle/README.md

 - My BLE sensor takes a long time to connect, and often times out.
 What can I do?

-> The easiest solution is to just rerun the application, as that will usually give the BLE sensor enough time to establish a connection.
+> The easiest solution is to just rerun **BLE Sync Cycle**, as that will usually give the BLE sensor enough time to establish a connection.
 If the issue persists,try increasing the `ble_connect_timeout` parameter in the `config.toml` file (see the [Editing the TOML File](#editing-the-toml-file) section above).
 Different BLE devices have different advertising intervals, so you may need to adjust this value accordingly.

-- How do I use **BLE Sync Cycle**?

-> See the [Basic Usage](#basic-usage) section above

-- How do I configure **BLE Sync Cycle**?

-> See the [Editing the TOML File](#editing-the-toml-file) section above

 ## Roadmap